tk755/dotfiles/.bin/distro-setup/README.md

 This is my step-by-step guide on how I set up a fresh installation of Linux.
 This directory contains scripts that automate various parts of the process.
 Note that you will need Internet connection to follow this guide.

-### 1. Enable Sudo
+## 1. Enable Sudo

-Add your username to the sudo group with the following:
+Add your username to the sudo group with the following commands:

 ```
 su -